andrewfurey21/libtensor/README.md

 Zero-dependency tensor library with automatic differentiation for deep learning.

-Does need GoogleTest for testing though.
+Does need GoogleTest for to run tests though.

 ## features